Boroughs | Kingston upon Thames

 EXISTING STATUS: PLANNING STATUS: Phase One construction started on site in December 2022.

-EXISTING STATUS: Site has been designated as surplus to requirements at February 2022 Corporate & Resources Committee
+Existing status: car park, surface still in operation, two basement levels out of use.
+Site designated as surplus to requirements at February 2022 Corporate & Resources Committee.

 Kingston upon Thames is much more than you might expect of a south west London borough: it is the highest ranked London borough for living, working and growth prospects according to the 2023 London Vitality Index, by Lambert Smith Hampton.
 This draws on a range of factors including ‘living’, ‘health and environment’ and ‘economy and business’.